 #1 Classify your leads differently

-Do not be one of the marketers that simplify or complicate lead sources too much.
+Do not be one of the marketers that simplify or complicate lead source marketing too much.
 Look at numerous ways that your marketing organization generates leads.
 Have your lead channels aligned as per your program channels to keep a close eye on lead optimization.
 These can be tradeshows, web-organic, e-conference, web-PPC, webinars, and content syndication.
-A lead source has to be the first channel that generates the leads you get.
+The natural sources of lead have to be the first channel that generates the leads you get.
 Ultimately, it will show you what makes your marketing funnel.
 You can automatically upgrade or downgrade your leads within a list within your marketing automation tool like in Aritic PinPoint.

 #2 Ensure your lead source remains constant

 When a lead comes to your instance, assign a lead source and do not change it afterward.
-If there are duplicates in your instance, it is advisable to use the earliest lead source that is known.
+If there are duplicates in your lead practice, it is advisable to use the earliest lead effects.

-Lead sources will always give you an insight as to where you best won opportunities originate from.
-When you have a lead source that is solid, you will be able to analyze earned opportunities that are closed.
+Lead sources will always give you an insight as to where your best won opportunities originate from.
+When you have a lead source that is solid, you will be able to analyze earned opportunities of lead positioning that are closed.
 By using an advanced report builder, you will also be able to know which programs had significant influences on their actions.
 When you have such data, you will see the content and asset that are relevant to the leads.
-This will depend on the lead source.
+This will depend on the lead effects.
 Through this, you will be able to increase the number of opportunities you will win in the future.

 #4 Lead source and campaign naming have to be separate

-Do not use the first campaign name which engages the lead as your lead source as some companies do.
-Use your lead source as an aligned label and a broader marketing channel.
+Do not use the first campaign name which engages the lead as your lead effects as some companies do.
+Use your natural sources of lead as an aligned label and a broader marketing channel.
 Campaign names are not static, and your instance can scale at any time.
 Do not make it difficult to maintain the conventions of campaign naming which consequently makes it difficult to report in the future.
-For instance, within Aritic PinPoint, you can create a segment based on specific contact source.
+For instance, within Aritic PinPoint, you can create a segment based on a specific contact source.

 #5 Make everything simple

-For the channels that capture your leads, the lead source has to be short and precise.
+For the channels that capture your leads, the natural sources of lead have to be short and precise.
 It may be hard to have different classes of tradeshows, conferences, or emails.
-Therefore, leave the specifics away from the lead source.
-Take your lead source to be your primary source of incoming leads.
+Therefore, leave the specifics away from the lead sources and effects.
+Take your lead source tracking to be your primary source of incoming leads for lead positioning.
 Consider the use of program tags or extra fields like parent lead source to get more incisive roll-ups or details of the lead source to get insightful drill-downs.

 It is always advisable to incorporate lead source best practices with a new instance.
 Even so, you can check your lead source acquisition channel to identify when there is a need to change things.
 Define your channels and give yourself a new start.
 You can leave the previous lead source fields as your legacies.
 Alternatively, you can run batch campaigns that will help in transforming old values into valuable incisive fields.
 Through this, you will be able to identify the ROI of the various program types.
-You will also identify the lead sources that are most valuable and understand the lead effects.
+You will also identify the lead sources and effects that are most valuable and understand the lead effects.